Skip to main content

 For example, if your car is totaled in an accident, the insurance company will pay you the current market value of your car, not the price you paid for it when it was new.
 You’ll never see a 2003 Toyota Corolla replaced with a 2022 version on the insurer’s dime!

-The insurance company will calculate how much your roof and siding have depreciated over 22 years and pay you accordingly.
+The insurance company will calculate how much your roof and siding have depreciated over 22 years and pay you based on that calculation.
 You might end up with a check for only $5,500 instead of $21,000.
-That’s a big difference!
+That's a big difference!

 That’s why ACV is often called the worst nightmare of homeowners insurance.
 It leaves you with a huge gap between what you need and what you get.